 My friend told me that, and I think so too.

-But a good dslr is usefull too xDposted over 5 years ago
+But a good dslr is usefull too xDposted about 6 years ago

 i’ll go with egghead.

 And i am a big big big fan of canon.
 I made the most beautiful pic’s with my eos 300. but it’s too expensive to play with it, and my negative scanner is broken. :( So i experiment with my beloved eos d400.
 For a good hand camera i prefer my ixus 900 ti. i love that one.
 And even my mother can make good picuters by only pressing the buttom ;)